pallets/flask/docs/config.rst

 Configuration becomes more useful if you can store it in a separate file, ideally located outside the actual application package.
-This makes packaging and distributing your application possible via various package handling tools (:ref:`distribute-deployment`) and finally modifying the configuration file afterwards.
+This makes packaging and distributing your application possible via various package handling tools (:doc:`/patterns/distribute`) and finally modifying the configuration file afterwards.

 So a common pattern is this::